There are three general types of UK business data (B2B) data and they can be split into the following categories:

-Once you have agreed on the exact type of business you’re targeting, you then ask your business data owner or broker to provide you with the number of companies they have with a working and validated email, telephone number, or postal address depending on the types of marketing you wish to carry out.
+Once you have agreed on the exact type of business you’re targeting, you then select the number of companies they have with a validated email, telephone number, or postal address depending on the types of marketing you wish to carry out.

 B2B direct marketing results

-While no UK B2B data owner or broker can promise that your campaign will be successful, there are plenty of verifiable, third-party statistics demonstrating the success of marketing direct to business owners and other senior contacts.
+While no UK B2B data owner or broker can guarantee a successful marketing campaign, there are plenty of verifiable, third-party statistics demonstrating the success of direct marketing.

-Research carried out in the UK has indicated the following level of average success depending on the direct marketing strategy employed:
+Research carried out in the UK has indicated the following level of average success:

 - Email marketing – an average return of at least £42 worth of turnover for every £1 spent, according to the UK Data and Marketing Association (DMA).